Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/enable-dbt-copilot.md

 ## Enable dbt Copilot

-dbt Copilot is available to your account after your organization has signed the required legal documents.
-It's disabled by default.
-A dbt Cloud admin can enable it by following these steps:
+To opt in to dbt Copilot, a dbt Cloud admin can follow these steps:

 1. Navigate to **Account settings** in the navigation menu.
 2. Under **Settings**, confirm the account you're enabling.